 If the spot color is not displayed:

-If the spot color name was not found (for example because you have used a wildcard), specify an Alias.
-To do so, select the Select button next to Library.
+Alias of: If the spot color name was not found (for example because you have used a wildcard), specify an Alias.
+To do so, click the Select button next to Library.
 The Select Spot Color dialog opens.
 Select the desired Library and all spot colors of that library will be displayed.

 Note: If the color selected as the alias has already been created in the table, the color conversion that was set up in the table is used.
 This ensures that identical colors are always processed in the same way.